 So, in a nutshell, yes, if you are starting an online business, you still have to register and operate it in the same way you would a physical business.

 It is a

 good great idea to consult with an attorney to make sure your online business has everything it needs to stay compliant with the law, protect the online business, and protect the business owners.
-Denver, Colorado business attorney Aiden H. Kramer with The Law Office of Aiden H. Kramer, LLC can help you set your small business up for success.
-Contact Aiden at (720) 379-3425 or [email protected] to get started.
+Schedule a consultation to get started or email us confidentially at [email protected].